Tetrakern/fictioneer/INSTALLATION.md

 }
 ```

-#### Uppercase the Site Title
+#### Uppercase Site Title

 Instead of just uppercasing the string, which would make it uppercase everywhere including search engine results, you can use a little bit of CSS to achieve this clean and proper.
-You will have to inspect your site to find the right selector, but it should be either of those: `header__title-link`, `top-header__link`, or `wide-header-identity__title-link`.
+You will have to inspect your site to find the right selector, but it should be either one of those: `header__title-link`, `top-header__link`, or `wide-header-identity__title-link`.

 ```css
 /* Or use all three like a lazy person. */